Green groups on campus

-The garden now boasts multiple vegetable plots, an herb garden, a small orchard, a compost heap, a berry patch, an edible natives bed, a garden shed, an enclosed chicken coop and a wood fired pizza oven.
+The garden now boasts multiple vegetable plots, herb garden, small orchard, compost heap, berry patch, edible native beds, garden shed, enclosed chicken coop and a wood fired oven.

 Volunteers are very welcome, no experience is required.
 The garden is located at the junction between Lawson Crescent and Lennox Crossing, next to the Canberra Environment Centre.
 It's very close to the National Museum.